DSP-Channel/Priyatoonz-Sportz/README.md

 license for use of our AI IPCores (With runtime limited to 1 hour from device power-on) free of cost for academic or non-commercial users who work on our Priyatoonz-MoCap open source project.
-Please visit our github account for more details on Priyatoonz-MoCap.
+Please visit our github account for more details on Priyatoonz-Sportz.
 Contact at** [[[**charu\@priyatooz.com**](mailto:charu@priyatooz.com)]{.underline}]{lang="zxx"}
 **for commercial and the non-commercial licenses and AI IPCores downloads and visit**